MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Functions.md

 End:   The input is:
 ```

-For more information, see [Using Enumerators](about_Automatic_Variables.md#using-enumerators)
+For more information, see [Using Enumerators][06]

+PowerShell 7.3 added the `clean` block.
+The `clean` block is a convenient way
+for users to clean up resources created and used in the `begin`, `process`, and
+`end` blocks.
+It's semantically similar to a `finally` block that covers all
+other named blocks of a script function or a script cmdlet.
+Resource cleanup is
+enforced for the following scenarios:

+1. when the pipeline execution finishes normally without terminating error
+1. when the pipeline execution is interrupted due to terminating error
+1. when the pipeline is halted by `Select-Object -First`
+1. when the pipeline is being stopped by <kbd>Ctrl+C</kbd> or
+   `StopProcessing()`

+> [!CAUTION]
+> Adding the `clean` block is a breaking change.
+Because `clean` is parsed as a
+> keyword, it prevents users from directly calling a command named `clean` as
+> the first statement in a script block.
+However, it's not likely to be a
+> problem.
+The command can still be invoked using the call operator
+> (`& clean`).

 ## Filters

 A filter is a type of function that runs on each object in the pipeline.
 A
-filter resembles a function with all its statements in a `Process` block.
+filter resembles a function with all its statements in a `process` block.

 The syntax of a filter is as follows: